 Will Co-Signing FHA Loan Affect Co-Signer From Qualifying For Home

-FHA insured mortgage loans allow mortgage borrowers to have non-occupied co-borrowers to be added to the loan in order to qualify.
+FHA loans allow borrowers to have non-occupied co-borrowers to be added to the loan in order to qualify.

-- Mortgage borrowers who have income but cannot document the income because they are self employed or are paid in cash often times cannot qualify for a FHA insured mortgage loan by themselves
+- Borrowers who have income but cannot document the income because they are self-employed or are paid in cash often times cannot qualify for an FHA loan by themselves

 - Many folks co-signing for a family member for a home purchase are extremely concerned on the risks associated with co-signing for the family member

 - They are often put in a tricky situation where they do not want to say no but yet, they want to help the family member get their home

 - This is because they are terrified that by co-signing a mortgage loan as a non-occupied co-borrower, it will affect them getting a mortgage in the near future

 - The good news is that it will not affect them in getting a new mortgage loan